naglaa77/Learn-next-js-15/README.md

 Introduction 🎥

-Today, we’re tackling a common and confusing error you might see when working with Next.js: hydration mismatch caused by browser extensions.
+Today, we're tackling a common and confusing error you might see when working with Next.js: hydration mismatch caused by browser extensions.

 I'll explain exactly why it happens, and show you a clean and professional way to fix it.
-Let’s dive right in!"*
+Let's dive right in!"*

 Part 1: Understanding the Problem 🎥
 "So picture this: